fduran/hello2k8s/README.md

   - Event: Push to a Branch
   - Source: your repo and your branch (^$master or ^$main for ex)
   - Build Configuration: Cloud Build configuraiton file (yaml)

+Using the [cloudbuild.yaml](application/go/cloudbuild.yaml) (example using Go image) definition with Cloud Build's GKE builder we can deploy changes to the app directly from a commit.

+## TODO

+- SemVer / Conventional Commits
+- LaunchDarkly
+- Notify to Slack
+- Release branches
+- Prom/Grafana etc
+- Tests
+- Spinnaker